Sandy Hook school shooting survivors graduating from high school today

 Shooting motivates their advocacy

 The graduating seniors say their fallen classmates have motivated their anti-gun advocacy.
-Just last week, some of them met with Vice President Kamala Harris at the White House.
+Just last week, some of the students met with Vice President Kamala Harris at the White House.

 They say that even as they are beginning their next chapter, they won't stop fighting for change.